apache/servicecomb-pack/docs/user_guide.md

        address: {alpha.cluster.addresses}
    ```

-Then you can start your micro-services.
+Then you can start your micro-services and access all saga events via http://${alpha-server:port}/events.